coveo/search-ui-extensions/README.md

 -   Under the `src` folder, you have all the typescript source code for the custom components, with `src/Index.ts` being the starting point of the application.

--   Under the `sass` folder, you have all the css for the extension.
+-   Under the `src/sass` folder, you have all the css for the extension.

 -   Under the `tests` folder, you have all the tests for the custom components.